Policies & Regulations

 Student Picture Identification

 Students may be required to furnish picture identification in order to participate in certain classes and activities.
 All students are expected to have a Golden West College Photo I.D.
 Card.
-Free Photo I.D. cards are issued in Admissions & Records.
-Student's are only allowed one replacement during their studies at Golden West College.
+Free Photo I.D. cards are issued in Admissions & Records or can requested online in the Request for Photo ID form.

 Associate Degree Petition